open-e/JovianDSS-Proxmox/README.md

 ## Multipathing

-In order to enable multipathing user should provide a set of modifications to `storage.cfg` and `jdss-Pool-0.yaml`
+In order to enable multipathing user should provide a set of modifications to `storage.cfg`, `jdss-Pool-0.yaml` and `multipath.conf`

 For instance if user wants to enable multipathing on for storage `jdss-Pool-0` described in config files as: